App ideas & validation

 - Is the niche tied to business, productivity, health, finance, education, or another category with willingness to pay?

-You can spot-check the leaders in seconds with the free app revenue lookup — no account needed — before committing to deeper research.
+You can spot-check the leaders in seconds with the free app revenue lookup — free — before committing to deeper research.
 For the modeling method, see estimate iOS app revenue.
 Treat every number as directional; use it to rank opportunities, not to make a precise forecast.

 Step 3: Avoid giant-dominated markets without a wedge